 In the scene of the first Matrix movie where Morpheus tells Neo the truth about how the machines have created a dream world to keep human mind in control, they are inside a training program where Neo says that the “program world” feels exactly like the real world to which Morpheus responds by asking him a question that we must also ask ourselves from time to time when we get too much caught up in the worldly issues – What is real?

 He explains the very fact that if we define real by how we perceive the world using our 5 senses then “real” is simply electrical impulses interpreted by our brain.

-This is what I often try explaining to people while talked about our ability to imagine, you can visualize anything you want as if it is real because your inner mind cannot differentiate between what you “see” and what you “imagine”, it reads both in a similar way.
+This is what I often try explaining to people while talking about our ability to imagine, you can visualize anything you want as if it is real because your inner mind cannot differentiate between what you “see” and what you “imagine”, it interprets both in a similar way.

 If you know about lucid dreaming or if you have been interested in your dream world, then you might already know that our dream experiences are very close to the real ones.

 Again, in the training program scene, Neo falls while trying to jump across the buildings inside their jump program and when he wakes up in the real world he sees blood coming from his mouth, so he says “I thought it was not real”.

 To this Morpheus responds by saying “Your mind makes it real”.

 The knowledge of the power of mind over body is widely popular these days, even science is discovering that the spiritual healing of body is possible, though for that you have a lot of inner work to do which can be done using energy block clearing methods.